hgc-tpg/HGCTPGIntegration/README.md

 ### Integration branches
-Integration branches are branches used for integration to the central CMSSW repository.
+Integration branches are branches used for integration to the central CMSSW repository ([`cms-sw/cmssw`](https://github.com/cms-sw/cmssw)).
 Such branches are created to integrate a set of developments to central CMSSW, and are typically based on the latest CMSSW Integration Build (IB).

-No naming convention is strictly needed for such branches, but the pattern `hgc-tpg-integration-$DATE`, where `$DATE` is the date of the branch creation , has been used so far, e.g. `hgc-tpg-integration-240112`.
+No naming convention is strictly needed for such branches, but the pattern `hgc-tpg-integration-DATE`, where `DATE` is the date of the branch creation , has been used so far, e.g. `hgc-tpg-integration-240112`.

 ### Tags / Releases
 For every piece of developments integrated in the release branch, a tag / release is created.
 The version numbers are of the form `X.Y.Z`:
 - `Z` is used for bug fixes, code cleaning and small updates that don't impact trigger primitives
-- `Y` is used for larger updates, and any update that impact trigger primitives
+- `Y` is used for larger updates, and more generally for any update that impact trigger primitives
 - `X` is used for major infrastructure changes

 The tag name should contain the version number and an identifier of the CMSSW release on which it is based.
 So far tag names have been following the pattern `vX.Y.Z_ID`, where `ID` is a shortened identifier of the CMSSW release (for instance `1252p1` for `CMSSW_12_5_2_patch1`).

 ## Overview of the life cycle of new developments
-Developments are tracked in the Github project `HGCAL TPG Simulation Developments` within `hgc-tpg`.
-The following statuses have been defined:
+Developments are tracked in the Github project [`HGCAL TPG Simulation Developments`](https://github.com/orgs/hgc-tpg/projects/1) within `hgc-tpg`.
+The following workflow statuses have been defined:
 - `Inbox` for open issues and developments that haven't started yet
 - `Stalled` for developments that have started but are not actively worked on at the moment
 - `In Progress` for developments being worked on.
 There can be a PR being reviewed associated to these developments.
 - `Ready for Integration` for developments that have been finalised and integrated in `hgc-tpg`, and are ready to be integrated in the central CMSSW repository
 - `Integration in Progress` for developments that have been PRed to the central CMSSW repository and are being reviewed there
-- `Integrated` for developments that have been integrated in the central CMSSW
+- `Integrated` for developments that have been integrated in the central CMSSW.

+To be noted that issues that have been closed and not updated in the last 2 weeks are automatically archived in the project.
+See the [Project Workflow page](https://github.com/orgs/hgc-tpg/projects/1/workflows/) for more details on automated workflows.

 Developments follow the following cycle:
 - They are first PRed to the latest development branch.
 They are reviewed and validation scripts are triggered.